 R129 tests are carried out using a Q-dummy which has 32 sensors, which is more advanced and gives us a better idea of what is happening during these crash tests.
 This dummy is put through mandatory frontal, rear, and side testing.
 The frontal testing is conducted at 32 mph, the rear testing is conducted at 18 mph, and the additional side testing is conducted at 15 mph.

-Independent Consumer Testing
+Random Selection Consumer Testing

 ADAC is a vehicle insurance company that is involved in the promotion of safety and product testing, including Child Car Seats.
-ADAC cannot test all seats so they will be preselected based on popularity, volume of sales and novelties, such as swivel seats.
+ADAC cannot test all seats so they will be preselected based on popularity, the volume of sales and novelties, such as swivel seats.
 ADAC use the more advanced Q-dummy and will test above the standard regulations.
 Their frontal testing is conducted at 40 mph and their side testing is conducted at 31 mph.